KrasimirMitev/krasimirmitev.github.io/_pages/publications.md

 {% endfor %}

-## Latest articles in international peer-reviewed journals
+## Selected articles in international peer-reviewed journals

 {% for post in site.publications reversed %}
 {% if post.section == 'peer-rev' %}